 If you are a taller person, you will not have problems.
 If you are an avid runner, you can train without worries.
 If you have a small amount of money, you have options starting with $1,000.

 What you may not like is the warranty.
 There is a limited warranty for wear parts (90 days) and a short warranty for parts.
 From our point of view this is related to the fact that Nautilus does not focus on treadmills manufacturing anymore.

-Even if this brand was a hit a couple of years ago, it's not anymore.
-Choose LiveStrong, LifeSpan, Smooth or Spirit if you want to buy a home treadmill.
+Even if this brand was a hit a couple of years ago, it’s not anymore.
+Choose NordicTrack, ProForm or LifeSpan if you want to buy a home treadmill in this price category.